LiorSinai/liorsinai.github.io/_posts/2020-12-14-random-forests-jl.md

 "DecisionTree.jl" itself includes "Classifier.jl" and "Utilities.jl" so we don't need to include them here.[^headers]

 The supervised learning is done by calling the `fit!()` function.
-This creates each tree one a time.
+This creates each tree one at a time.
 Most of the heavy lifting is done by other functions.
 Afterwards, it sets attributes including the feature importances and the out-of-bag (OOB) score.
 The random state is saved before each tree is made, because this can be used to exactly regenerate the random indices for the OOB score.